ncu-psl/ReModuRutt/README.md

 This tool also can download from [this link](https://marketplace.visualstudio.com/items?itemName=ncupslab.ReModuRutt).

 After complete the installation, user can find ReModuRutt in Visual Studio Tools menu.

+When using for the first time, you need to select the folder where to store the rules, or select existing rule folder.\
+Sample rule files can be downloaded [here](https://github.com/ncu-psl/ReModuRutt/tree/master/AnalysisExtension/Rule).

 ---